preheriaa/er-waittime-analysis/README.md

 ## 📎 Replication Package

 - Full code and documentation available in this repository
 - Dataset available on Kaggle (linked above)
-- Final IEEE-style report included in `/reports`

 ---